wikipop/DiscordAlaKorwinVoiceBot/README.md

 - Generate random sentences by combining text segments from different categories
 - Play generated sentences in Discord voice channels
-- Automatically joins voice channel every 30 minutes to play a random Korwin sentence
+- Automatically joins the voice channel with the most members every 30 minutes to play a random Korwin sentence
 - Text-to-speech functionality using ElevenLabs API
 - Caching of generated audio for better performance